Leadership consulting & executive coaching for high-performing teams

 The Retention Question Is Really a Culture Question

+Building effective employee retention strategies starts with understanding what makes people stay, and the benefits of executive coaching for improving staff performance reach directly into that question.
 Psychological safety is the belief that you can raise concerns, share ideas, or admit mistakes without facing punishment, and it doesn’t emerge from policy documents or town halls.
 It’s built through consistent, repeated behavior from direct managers.
 An empirical case study published in the SA Journal of Human Resource Management by Strickland and Martins (2026) found that executive coaching acts as a meaningful tool for talent retention precisely because it develops emotional intelligence and closes communication gaps between senior and middle management.
 When those gaps close, the environments that capable employees stay in, and the ones they leave, start to diverge in predictable ways.

 The Challenge Looks Different Depending on Organizational Size

-Research published by Harvard Business Review found that 48% of professional coaching engagements are specifically focused on developing high-potential talent and managing upward role transitions.
-That figure reflects something organizations that invest in coaching tend to understand: developing people before they reach capacity limits is cheaper and more effective than waiting until the problems are visible.
-As the old adage goes, an ounce of prevention is worth a pound of cure.
+Mid-sized companies face a different set of pressures.
+Rapid growth tends to outpace management development, leaving capable individual contributors suddenly responsible for teams they weren’t fully prepared to lead.
+Here, improving staff performance through coaching serves a more focused function, giving emerging managers the interpersonal tools to handle complexity before it becomes friction.
+Research published by Harvard Business Review found that 48% of professional coaching engagements are focused on developing high-potential talent and managing role transitions, which reflects how executive coaching improves employee performance and retention most directly in growth-stage organizations.
+Developing people before they reach capacity limits is cheaper and more effective than waiting until the problems are visible.
+As the adage goes, an ounce of prevention is worth a pound of cure.

 Building Something That Lasts